HaohanZou/erase-your-ewaste/Erase-your-ewaste.md

     <img src="pictures/lithium-ion-data.png" width="350" height="220" />

-    What's worse, `fire extinguisher or water` cannot be used to put out battery fires since they are both a metal fire and liquid vapor fire.
+    What's worse, <code style="color : Gold"> fire extinguisher or water </code> cannot be used to put out battery fires since they are both a metal fire and liquid vapor fire.
 Only cooling it down would work, which requires a large amount of time.
 Due to this difficulty of extinguishing, battery fire causes a huge property damage, injuries and deaths when it occurs in cities.

     This is why we need to cover the terminals of batteries with electrical tapes, to prevent catching fire.

-2. &#x2623; `Chemical leakage and soil pollution`
+2. &#x2623; <code style="color : Red">Chemical leakage and soil pollution </code>

     <img src="pictures/chemical-leakage.png" width="370" height="240" />

     E-wastes have a variety of chemicals inside, which could be harmful to environment.
 When we dump e-wastes in the landfill trash bins, they will be buried in the ground and those hazardous chemicals will seep into the soil.

-   ` What happens once those chemicals enter the soil? ` &#129300;
+   <code style="color : Gold"> What happens once those chemicals enter the soil? </code> &#129300;

     First, soil itself will be contaminated.
 Land will be less productive for farm usage, could cause illnesses who live on that land, and prevent future usage as those permeated chemicals do not get ridden off easily.